taineleau/eebo-verse/README.md

 For more information, please refer to TCP's [FAQ page](https://textcreationpartnership.org/faq/).

-##### How to obtain images from local CD-disk version of EEBO dumps
+##### How to obtain images from local CD-disk version of EEBO dumps?

 If you also have the CD-disk version of EEBO dumps, you will find the citation ID in the `Disk*.xml`.
-Pleaes contact your libaray about the dumps.
+Pleaes contact your univesrity libaray to obtain the dumps.
+An example script can be found in `data_scripts/lookup_disk.py`.

 ```<REC>
 <CITATION_ID>13561407</CITATION_ID>